nobari/deep/README.md

 # step by step classification for Production

+The entire model creation and deployment is explained in details in [this notebook](classification/model.ipynb).

 > It is as example for creating a classification model for production

 We will walk through:

-- building a Deep Neural Network that predicts labels given features (using scikit-learn and Keras) -- the entire model creation is explained in details in (this notebook)[classification/model.ipynb]
+- building a Deep Neural Network that predicts labels given features (using scikit-learn and Keras)
 - build a REST API that predicts labels based on the model (using Flask and gunicorn)
 - deploy the model to production on Google App Engine